0xPolygon/polygon-docs/docs/pos/architecture/heimdall/chain-management.md

 This document specifies an overview of the chain manager module of Heimdall.

-The **chain manager** module provides all necessary dependencies like `contract-addresses`, `bor_chain_id,` and `tx_confirmation_time`.
+The *chain manager* module provides all necessary dependencies like `contract-addresses`, `bor_chain_id,` and `tx_confirmation_time`.
 Other parameters can be added to this later on.

 Params are updated through the `gov` module.

 ## Types

-Chainmanager structure on Heimdall looks like the following:
+The chain manager structure on Heimdall looks like the following:

 ```go
 type ChainParams struct {